dansmyers/Simulation/README.md

 ### Final Letter Grades

 **To earn a B for the course**, you must earn at least 11 out of 12 points.
-This is equivalent to saying that everyone gets one free automatic drop.
+This is equivalent to allowing you to automatically drop your lowest grade.

 If you fail to achieve at least 11 points, your score will be adjusted downwards by a fraction of a letter grade per point, as shown in the following table: